GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 * Support for [writable streams](#save-to-disk) was added, and the previous method for writing to disk (`FileSystemWriter`) was deprecated.
-* File handles can now be serialized and stored in IndexedDB, or `postMessage`ed to other windows or workers within the same origin.
+* File handles can now be serialized and stored in IndexedDB, or sent via `postMessage` to other windows or workers within the same origin.
 Note that permissions are not retained between browser sessions.
 For example, when a browser tab is re-opened, and a file handle is obtained from IndexedDB, the user will